Haimzis/Reflection-Investigator/README.md

 # Reflection-Investigator
-implementation of interface that contains few function that using Reflection API.
+Implementation of interface that contains few function that using Reflection API, And returns interesting characteristics about some class object that you will choose to send with Load Function.
-Take your own class object and use this implementation on it.
+Enjoy.